the-moog/stospice/README.md

 You can run the library also as a standalone script.
 The tool takes a s-parameter touchstone file as input and generates a 'inc' subcircuit file from it.

-The tool's usage is as follows:
+The tool's command line usage is as follows:

 ```
 usage: stospice.py [-h] filename